Best Dog Breed for Special Needs Child

 The Best Dog for Special Needs Child

 I always feel like it’s never enough to overstate the immeasurable help dogs have brought to our lives.
-The house pets alone are already ones come with unconditional love, let alone those that serve the disabled.
+The house pets alone are already ones that come with unconditional love, let alone those that serve the disabled.

 Many dogs become service dogs to help the handicapped, navigate, soothe frayed nerves, and even save lives.
 Beyond that, they pass energy to encourage the crippled ones to continue their lives.

-Among those that interact with multiple kinds of patients, there are breeds to keep mentally challenged kids having a good company.
+Among those that interact with multiple kinds of patients, there are breeds to keep mentally challenged kids having good company.

 Labrador Retriever